-Caroline Scheufele Artistic Director and Co-President of Chopard discusses life during lockdown and the latest novelties from the high jewellery collections and why diamonds will always be her favourite stone.
+Caroline Scheufele Artistic Director and Co-President of Chopard discusses the latest novelties from the high jewellery collections and why diamonds will always be her favourite stone.

 Caroline Scheufele has been immersed in the world of luxury watches and jewellery her whole life.
 Her parents Karl and Karin Scheufele bought Swiss-based watchmaker Chopard in 1963 when Caroline was just a child.
-At the time, Chopard was purely a watch business, but in the 1980s Caroline expanded the company into high jewellery making with her first collection.
+At the time Chopard was purely a watch business, but in the 1980s Caroline expanded the company into high jewellery.

 Caroline has since worked as Artistic Director of the jewellery collections at Chopard.
 A role which has seen her form a close partnership with the Cannes Film Festival, at which every year the Chopard Red Carpet Collection is debuted.
 Of course this year all international events were cancelled and instead of heading to Cannes, Caroline found herself designing new novelties while in lockdown at her home in Switzerland.

-A&E was offered an exclusive chance to discover what to expect from the upcoming high jewellery collections as A&E Editor in Chief Lara Mansour talks to Caroline at her home in Switzerland when she was given a sneak peek at some of the latest novelties.
+A&E was offered an exclusive chance to discover what to expect from the upcoming high jewellery collections.
+Editor in Chief Lara Mansour talks to Caroline from her home in Switzerland when she was given a sneak peek at some of the latest novelties.

 WATCH THE VIDEO HERE…